Janmajayamall/dse/README.md

 [IN PROGRESS]

 How about you can trade information/service in exchange of a fee with anyone on interent without having to trust/knowing them?
 Wouldn't it be amazing if you can just shoot a query for some information on a network and get a worthwile response?
-You can ask for your anynomity score, your digital traces, data-sets for training, high quality info, or anything you can imagine!
+You can ask for your anynomity score, your digital traces, data-sets for training, high quality data, code, or anything you can imagine!

 This is what DSE aims to acheive.